 Your motion must be accompanied by a sworn statement that alleges paternity and sets forth the facts establishing a reasonable possibility that you and the child’s father had sexual relations around the time that the child was conceived.

 If you have been ordered to pay child support for a child who you now question is your natural child, you can file a petition for relief from paying child support with the Circuit Court in which the divorce was finalized.
 The court may order you and the child to submit to a scientifically reliable genetic test to be performed.
-If it is determined that you are not the father of the child, the court may set aside your obligation to pay child support as of the date on which your former spouse was served on your spouse.
+If it is determined that you are not the father of the child, the court may set aside your obligation to pay child support as of the date on which your former spouse was served.

 Our attorneys can evaluate your specific circumstances and guide you through the process of establishing paternity through genetic testing or other evidence.